 The last factor to consider when comparing balance transfer credit cards is the new card’s annual fees.
 If you plan to repay your existing balance over a number of years, your finances may suffer if you are required to pay a high annual fee.
 Understanding the annual fees applied to each credit card offer will put you in a better position to both repay your existing balance - learn more about no annual fee credit cards that include balance transfers.

 There are many credit cards available from many providers.
-Competition means there will be plenty of opportunities to compare introductory rates and periods, and find the right card.
+Competition means there will be plenty of opportunities to find introductory rates and periods, and choose the right card.

 How to get a matching offer on a balance transfer with your bank

 Both banks and credit card issuers thrive on competition - when choosing between balance transfer credit card offers you’ll see plenty of competitive deals and interest-free introductory offers.
 Your existing bank is exactly the same - one unique approach most people may not consider is speaking to your bank directly and telling them you are considering moving to another bank to take advantage of a balance transfer offer.

 Most of the time, you may be able to receive a matching offer from your existing bank in return for remaining as a customer - while this may not always work, if it does you would save on transfer fees, and also eliminate the waiting period for your transfer to be processed to a new card.

 Once you’ve settled on the card most suitable for your circumstances, setting up a balance transfer and activating your new card is incredibly simple.
 We’ve detailed these four easy steps below: